ghostbsd/ghostbsd-build/README.md

 Live media creator for GhostBSD distribution

 ## Introduction
-The purpose of this tool is quickly generate live images for GhostBSD.
+The purpose of this tool is to quickly generate live images for GhostBSD.

 ## Features
 * Build GhostBSD from packages